rcardin/pcd-actors/README.md

  * Local mode: the actor is running in the local machine
  * Remote mode: the actor may be running in a remote machine

-Using this abstraction a remote actor can be used as a local actor, simplify the model of processing.
+Using this abstraction a remote actor can be used as a local actor, simplify the model of processing. (**WARNING: This feature is not requested anymore**)

 Once an instance of `ActorRef` was obtained, it is possible to send a messages to the corresponding actor using the following method: